Dennes History, Family Crest & Coats of Arms

 The manor of Lesnewth in Cornwall belonged to the Dennis family in the reign of Charles I., "but it is now the property of E. J. Glynn, Esq. in whose family it has been vested nearly a century."

-Important Dates for the Dennes family
+Early History of the Dennes family

 This web page shows only a small excerpt of our Dennes research.
 Another 99 words (7 lines of text) covering the years 1273, 1379, 1500, 1546, 1498, 1477, 1561, 1507, 1554, 1592, 1555, 1591, 1609, 1606, 1660, 1616, 1692, 1660, 1679, 1628, 1693, 1656, 1657, 1734 and 1700 are included under the topic Early Dennes History in all our PDF Extended History products and printed products wherever possible.